Tip # 2: Boost your metabolism program

 If you do not want to follow this tip, then don’t.
 Keep following the first challenge of the toothbrush squat as long as you need, to make it a permanent habit.
 There will be other "dietary" tips planned for this program.
 But I do encourage you to experiment with this dietary tip as well.

 Have fun with this tip.
 Do it with family and friends.
-Share this with others who may be interested in a metabolism boost.
-And when you are ready to add some variety to your "squats," you can move on to Tip # 3.
+Share this with others who may be interested in learning more healthy habits.
+And now . . . if you are ready to add some variety to your "squats," move on to Tip # 3.

 Eve Lees is a Certified Nutrition Coach, a former Certified Personal Trainer, a Health Speaker, and a Health Writer for several publications.
 She has been active in the health & fitness industry for over 35 years.